 • Name of account holder (person submitting the claim)

 Note: no payment will be made on behalf of a person.
 Only the passenger who travelled may submit a claim with their banking details unless the passenger is a minor.

-8.21.4 If the weight of the Checked Baggage is not recorded on the Baggage Check, the Airline will assume that it is not more than the free Baggage allowance for the class of carriage for which the Passenger was booked.
+8.21.6 In the event of total of loss of Checked Baggage that the weight is not recorded on the Baggage claim tag, the Airline will assume that it is not more than the free Baggage allowance for the class of carriage for which the Passenger was booked.